Sponsored by

 Lightly skimmed the Marijuana Legalization Impact Assessment, Lots of data with state by state comparison. :sherlock: This could be useful in persuading other states, If the MLIA is founded enough on sound statistics and studies.
 There was a few 'pro outweigh the subsequent con's ' comparisons.
 Etc.

 Sooo....
 Haven't heard anything anywhere as to what type of model would be chosen. :thinker: Since different legal states entered into the issue into their own legal manner.
 And some sort of proposition/s were intended.
-Stay tuned...... :scooter:
+Stay tuned...... :motorino:

 "The Apple Store for Marijuana".
 Oh, still my beating heart (NOT).
 So, what does that mean...snob appeal and exorbitant prices?